Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 Our Terraform module addresses this issue by automating the assignment of application permissions, eliminating the need for manual admin consent and UUID entries.
 This automation not only streamlines the process but also ensures that each service principal is configured consistently and securely, adhering to best practices without requiring direct administrative action.
 Embrace the power of automation with our solution to enhance your Azure environment’s management and security.

-You can find this module [here](https://github.com/Colin-Loh/terraform-azuread-service-principal)
+You can find this module on GitHub [here](https://github.com/Colin-Loh/terraform-azuread-service-principal)